-Minisign is a dead simple tool to sign files and verify signatures.
+Minisign A dead simple tool to sign files and verify signatures.

 Creating a key pair